Is it Safe to Buy Off Plan Properties in Thailand?

 Penalties & Compensation

-Developer’s Default – Should the developer fail to complete the project ensure there is an option for a full refund.
+Developer’s Default – Should the developer fail to complete the project completely, ensure there is an option for a full refund.

 Extension Clause – this will contain the length of grace period allowed to the developer before incurring late penalties.

 Substitution Clauses – these relate to the developers right to substitute materials for ones of similar or better value, or modify floor plans if deemed necessary.
 Make sure this clause reflects that you as the buyer have the final say and wish to be kept informed regarding any deviations.